 Keeping your Dharma practice pure and not giving up when you face a spiritual crisis

 We try to keep our physical body health by exercising regularly, eating nutritious food and drinking pure water.
 Likewise, we should keep our Dharma practice healthy without contaminating it with our own mental defilements.
 As human practitioners of Dharma, we make mistakes; from time to time we may break our vows and commitments.
 When we do so, we feel that in some way we have let down our Gurus, and the Buddha, Dharma and Sangha.
 We may have faced many obstacles due to unfavourable conditions and lack of time and energy, but at the same we also know that we have made lifetime commitments.
-We try to practise every day, but sometimes we feel that the practices have become routine recitations, an obligation and no more.
+It is not easy to keep the vows perfectly pure.
+We try to practise every day, but sometimes we feel that the practices have become routine recitations, an obligation, and so on.
 This can happen especially when our lives are too busy and we are very tired.
 When this happens, we need to make time for a retreat to renew our commitments and refresh our practice.
-When we break our vows and commitments, we should do purification such as Vajrasattva mantras, prostrations, and reciting the Sutra of the Three Heaps by chanting the names of the thirty-five Buddhas.
+When we break our vows and commitments, we should do purifications such as Vajrasattva mantras, prostrations, and reciting the Sutra of the Three Heaps by chanting the names of the thirty-five Buddhas.

-Our Dharma practice could become weakened for a number of reasons.
+Our Dharma practice and Dharma communities become weakened for a number of reasons.
 One contributing factor is the state of our mind.
 If your commitment and devotion are not well grounded, not solid, you could be influenced by others who are fearful and confused about their own Dharma practice.
 These days it is easy to get confused about Dharma practice and the teacher-student relationship.
-Some of the confusion has arisen from inexperienced Western teachers who lack skill and experience in how to teach and guide Dharma students.
-But a big part of the confusion has been caused by the Eastern teachers, who unfortunately have imported their sectarian views to Western Dharma communities.
-I alluded to this earlier.
-Certain groups condemn other groups, and certain teachers condemn other teachers.
-Not only do they condemn each other’s practices, but they even condemn the personal deities that others practise.
-People become superstitious, and act in a ridiculous and silly manner.
-If we take Refuge to Buddha, Dharma and Sangha, the Three Jewels will protect us.
-We don't need to be worried about spirits harming us.
-Machig Labdron, the famous enlightened Tibetan Chöd master said, “There is no demon or bad spirit outside of our mind; the real demons and bad spirits are your own confused and superstitious mind.”
-Milarepa, the equally famous enlightened Tibetan yogi said, “If you think evil spirits will harm you, then they could because you imagine they are real; otherwise, there are no evil spirits; it is your entire mind.”
+Some of the confusion has arisen from inexperienced Dharma teachers who lack skill in how to teach and guide Dharma students.
+Unfortunately some of the confusion has been caused by certain teachers, who have imported their sectarian views to Western Dharma communities.
+Certain teachers condemn other teachers and certain groups condemn other groups.
+Not only do they condemn each other’s practices, but they even condemn and blame Dharma protectors as scapegoats.
+This is unwholesome Karma and an obscuration for growth of Dharma: it causes confusions and is such a waste of time.

 The Buddha always said one must use a logical mind, and not practise with blind faith.
 There are three Tibetan sayings that express this:

-GANG ZAG LA MA TAN CHOLA TAN means one should not rely on a teacher based on blind faith, but should instead contemplate the Dharma and rely on Dharma.
+(Gang zag la ma tan chola tan) means one should not rely on a teacher based on blind faith, but should instead contemplate the Dharma and rely on Dharma.
 It means that there are no human beings who are not fallible; human beings make errors, but the Dharma is always reliably correct;

-TSEG LA MA TAN DON LA TAN means one should not rely merely on words of others, because words are unreliable and easily misinterpreted; one should instead contemplate on the deep meaning of what is being said;
+(Tseg la ma tan don la tan) means one should not rely merely on words of others, because words are unreliable and easily misinterpreted; one should instead contemplate on the deep meaning of what is being said;

-Dharma study on line
+Dharma study online

 Children and the Dharma

 Children are our future.
 We must think how to educate our children in the Dharma.
 Buddhist parents must not neglect their children’s Dharma education; I have seen too many Western Dharma parents who don't give enough Dharma education to their children; they are too soft and too concerned that their children may become rebellious if they are strict with them.
 They take a laissez-faire attitude, hoping that one day their children will magically take up a Dharma practice just because they were given a good impression of Buddhism when they were young.
 If this happens, great, but in my view it is important that children have some formal instruction about the Dharma when they are young.
 Early Dharma education will remain in their mind stream for the rest of their life.
-I personally am so thankful to my grandfather, who always took such good care for me and who gave me a good opportunity to study and practise Dharma, even when we had to go through so much suffering escaping from Tibet and then struggling in India as poor Refugees.
+I am so thankful to my grandfather, who always took such good care for me and who gave me a good opportunity to study and practise Dharma, even when we had to go through so much suffering, escaping from Tibet and then struggling in India as poor refugees.